omidfarhang/omid.dev/content/posts/2013-03-23-apple-adds-two-step-verification-option-for-apple-ids.en.md

 More recently, Apple itself was the target of a coordinated attack that used a vulnerability in the Java plug-in to gain access to corporate systems as well as employee computers.
 In a statement last month, the company said there was no evidence any data was taken.
 Apple was just one of several companies involved in a series of attacks that also targeted Facebook, The New York Times, The Wall Street Journal, and The Washington Post.

 Apple's user base at its various stores and other online stores continues to grow.
-Its last official number, released in January, put it at &#8220;over 500 million active accounts.&#8221;
+Its last official number, released in January, put it at “over 500 million active accounts.”